klimbeta/klimbeta/docs/guide/What/WhatBeta.md

 ## What is your focus when Climbing?

-[InsertImage] of BetaComp in ecosystem map relating it to the other types of Climbing
+![InsertImage] of BetaComp in ecosystem map relating it to the other types of Climbing

 It is important to remember that every type of climbing uses Beta, each of the four types of climbing just emphasize different aspects of Beta.